gitdalisar/mod-Faction-Free/README.md

 - Players now know all player languages at character creation
 - Inns are now factionless and will give rested XP to any player regardless to faction
 - Players can now understand NPC/Creatures when they speak a Player-native language to ensure cross-faction language support

+v1.1.1: March 25, 2024
+- Fixed issue where FactionFree.sql did not have the INSERT statements for creature table in acore_world
+- Adjusted GUIDs to be more predictable and high range like the Entry/ID values used